JoaoLeitao/Web-Applications-Development/README.md

 The application YACMS was built using [Create React App](https://github.com/facebook/create-react-app) and [Ant Design](https://ant.design/).

+Note that all the ips mentioned in the wiki, are not available due to budget reasons in continuing to host the YACMS in the Google Cloud Platform.

 For more information about the YACMS please read the [wiki](https://github.com/JoaoLeitao/Web-Applications-Development/wiki).